puppetlabs/trapperkeeper-webserver-jetty9/README.md

 There is a version of this function that takes a single argument, `[server-id]`.
 This specifies which server for which you want to log the endpoints.
-If this is absent, the endpoints registered on the `:default` server will be logged.
+If this is absent, the endpoints registered on the default server will be logged.

 #### `join`